Myopia Control Melbourne

 Adults with myopia may also notice a need to hold reading material closer than usual to see it clearly.

 If left uncorrected, myopia can significantly impair daily activities and overall quality of life.
-Regular eye examinations are essential for early detection and management to slow the progression of myopia.
+Myopia control in adults is essential to manage its progression and reduce associated risks, including potential complications like retinal detachment or glaucoma.
+Regular eye examinations are crucial for early detection and effective management strategies.

 Book your comprehensive examination today at Vision Camberwell.